In this week's millennial money episode, I ask financial expert Damien Fahy about the different types of ISAs and why

 What is a Junior ISA?

 One word of warning, you've got to bear in mind that your child will have access to the money once they turn 18, so make sure that you are happy with that arrangement before you commit.

 For more information on junior ISAs take a look at our article:

 ISAs for first-time buyers

-If you are a first-time buyer you may want to consider wither the lifetime ISA or a help to buy ISA.
-The lifetime ISA and help to buy ISAs are two ISAs that were created to help people get on the property ladder or to help with saving towards retirement.
+If you are a first-time buyer you may want to consider the Lifetime ISA.
+The Lifetime ISA was created to help first-time buyers get onto the property ladder or to help with saving towards retirement.
 Some first-time buyers may have also taken out the Help to Buy ISA before it was withdrawn in November 2019 but it can still be used to purchase a property until 2029.
-There are nuances between the two and so we will go through each of them below.
+There are nuances between the two ISAs and we will go through each of them below.

 Help to Buy ISA

 Help to Buy ISA vs Lifetime ISA

-Both the help to buy ISA and the lifetime ISA are incredibly popular as they are the equivalent of free money.
-You can have both a lifetime ISA and a help to buy ISA but you are only allowed to use the government bonus from one of them to buy a home.
+Both the Help to Buy ISA and the Lifetime ISA are incredibly popular as they are the equivalent of free money.
+You can have both a Lifetime ISA and a Help to Buy ISA but you are only allowed to use the government bonus from one of them to buy a home.
 But, if you are a couple, you can both have a Lifetime ISA and use both LISAs towards the purchase of your first home.

 What is the difference between a Help to Buy ISA and a Lifetime ISA?

 - Help to Buy ISAs are cash only but Lifetime ISAs can be stocks and shares as well as cash

-- A lifetime ISA has to be open for at least 12 months before you can use the money to purchase a home but this does not apply for a help to buy ISA
+- A Lifetime ISA has to be open for at least 12 months before you can use the money to purchase a home

 - The property limit for a lifetime ISA is £450k whereas it is £250k (£450k in London) for a Help to Buy ISA